Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: An Efficient Algorithm for solving problem (P )

 In this section, we propose an efficient algorithm for solving the non-smooth non-convex subproblem (P$_\lambda$) in the NL1P approach.
 More specifically, we first transform problem (P$_\lambda$) into an equivalent min-max problem ($\widehat{\text{P}}_\lambda$) in Section \ref{minmaxreform}.
-Then we propose an efficient alternating optimization (AO) algorithm for solving a class of non-smooth min-max problems (which includes our problem ($\widehat{\text{P}}_\lambda$) as a special case) and give the convergence analysis in Section \ref{AM} and Section \ref{AMconverge}, respectively.
-In Section \ref{AMPlambda}, we apply the proposed AO algorithm to solve problem ($\widehat{\text{P}}_\lambda$) and give some discussions.
+Then we propose an efficient alternating proximal/projection gradient descent ascent (APGDA) algorithm for solving a class of non-smooth min-max problems (which includes our problem ($\widehat{\text{P}}_\lambda$) as a special case) and give the convergence analysis in Section \ref{AM} and Section \ref{AMconverge}, respectively.
+In Section \ref{AMPlambda}, we apply the proposed APGDA algorithm to solve problem ($\widehat{\text{P}}_\lambda$) and give some discussions.